The Nature Conservancy protected 240 acres of old-growth forest in Lake County, northwest of Minnesota’s George H. Crosby Manitou State Park.

-This large forested expanse, part of the headwaters of Manitou and Baptism rivers, trout streams that flow into Lake Superior, is rated outstanding by the Minnesota Biological Survey due to the variety of life it supports including wide-ranging mammals like moose and wolves and migratory songbirds such as the black-throated blue warbler.
+This large forested expanse—part of the headwaters of the Manitou and Baptism rivers, trout streams that flow into Lake Superior—is rated outstanding by the Minnesota Biological Survey due to the variety of life it supports, including wide-ranging mammals like moose and wolves and migratory songbirds such as the black-throated blue warbler.
 Carolina spring beauty, Canada yew and white baneberry, all rare plants, have also been found on the property and in the surrounding area.

 Funding for the CPL Program was provided by the Outdoor Heritage Fund, which was created under the Clean Water, Land and Legacy Amendment, through an appropriation by the Minnesota Legislature as recommended by the Lessard-Sams Outdoor Heritage Council.

 The property is open to the public for hiking, photography and bird-watching.
 The Minnesota State Constitution requires all properties purchased with Outdoor Heritage Fund dollars to be open to the public taking of fish and game during the open season.
 As a result, hunting, trapping and fishing are allowed on this property in accordance with Minnesota Department of Natural Resources Wildlife Management Areas rules published in the Hunting and Trapping Regulations Handbook.